Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: Establish campus safety committee composed of cross section of stakeholders to look at matters related to campus safety.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Staff Responsible for Monitoring: Administration, teachers, nurse
+Staff Responsible for Monitoring: Administrator, teachers, nurse, school officer.

 Recruit, support, retain teachers and principals